 - We plan purposeful enrichment activities to meet need, matched to the subject requirements, but also to develop confidence and provide additional opportunities for all our children with a focus on the disadvantaged.

-- English is delivered daily through book studies, ‘Read, Write, Ink’, ‘Cracking Comprehension’, guided reading and class story time.
+- English is delivered daily through book studies as ew explore different genres, ‘Cracking Comprehension’, guided reading and class story time.
 Reading is a priority and opportunities to read runs through the whole curriculum.
-We teach phonics using a synthetic approach and follow the Jolly Phonics scheme which begins in Nursery.
+We teach phonics using a synthetic approach and follow the Jolly Phonics scheme which begins in Nursery, moving on to Letters and Sounds when the children are ready in Year 1.
 Other opportunities for reading are harnessed regularly such as reading the words for hymns and songs in Big Sing each week.
 We introduce cursive writing at Year 2.
 We plan opportunities for the children to develop their vocabulary and build up pieces of writing, editing and improving their work towards producing a final piece.
 Application of writing in the wider curriculum is planned for.
 This combination allows for spaced learning and retrieval enabling mastery for all.
+Spelling is taught daily.

 - Maths is delivered through the ‘White Rose Maths Hub Teaching for Mastery’.
 Our daily lessons begin with mental arithmetic followed by many opportunities for reading and application of knowledge within the lesson as well as spaced learning and retrieval.
 Concrete materials are used to support learning as well as effective modelling by the staff.
 Weekly tests on the 4 operations consolidate learning.
 Other subjects provide planned opportunities for Maths, such as statistics in science.